 Having the right tools will set you up for success when creating your own balloon garlands.
 Can you make a beautiful balloon garland without these suggested tools?
 Yes.
 However, I personally wouldn’t attempt it.
 Using the right tools will make creating your balloon garland foolproof.
 Plus, most of these items are reusable and the total cost is equal to 2 trips to Qdoba.
 I talk more about this in my Balloon Tips blog post.

-If you only buy one of my suggested tools, make it this one!
-There is no way I will ever make a balloon garland without an electric pump.
-It blows up the biggest balloons in seconds and you can even do two at a time (however, I’m not that coordinated).
+If you only buy one of my suggested tools, it’s a good idea to make it this one!
+There is no way I will ever make a balloon garland without an electric balloon pump.
+It blows up the larger balloons in seconds and you can even do two at a time (however, I’m not that coordinated).

-If you don’t have time to purchase a pump, I would at least try to find a hand pump to save yourself from a headache.
+If you don’t have time to purchase an electric balloon pump, I would at least try to find a hand pump to save yourself from a headache.
 You do not want to blow all of these balloons up!

 Balloon Tape